kardwen/mini-linux-mc/README.md

 curl -OJ https://api.papermc.io/v2/projects/paper/versions/1.20.4/builds/430/downloads/paper-1.20.4-430.jar
 ```

-Run the server with an initial and maximum heap size of 4GB, make sure to adjust the parameters according to the available memory reserves of your system:
+Run the server with an initial and maximum heap size of 4GB with the following command (adjust the parameters according to the available memory reserves of your system):

 ```sh
 java -Xmx4G -Xms4G -jar paper-1.20.4-430.jar --nogui